sumantabose/git-playground/README.md

 ```sh
 $ git clean -df (d for directory and f for file)
 ```
-## Branching out and merging back to master v1
+## Branching out and merging back from master v1
 ```sh
 $ git branch
 $ git branch <branchname>